Landslide (1940 film)

 Landslide (Hungarian: Földindulás) is a 1940 Hungarian drama film directed by Arzén von Cserépy and starring Antal Páger, Olga Eszenyi and Ferenc Kiss.
 Although ostensibly a romance film, it contained significant amounts of propaganda supportive of the policies of Hungary's far-right government.
 It was based on a play by János Kodolányi.

+The screenplay was written by Gyorgy Patkós.

+The film offered János Görbe the role that would allow his breakthrough.